Anointing of the sick: explanation of the sacrament

 9. Union to the Passion of Christ

-What is the anointing of the sick and how it unites us to the Passion of Christ is a central aspect of this sacrament.
-The grace of the sacrament allows the sick person to be more intimately united to the Passion of Christ.
-This means that the suffering of the sick is not in vain, but has a redemptive value.
-The Catechism points out that “in a certain way it is consecrated to bear fruit by its configuration to the redemptive Passion of the Savior” (Catechism, 1521).
-This union with Christ transforms suffering into a participation in the saving work of Jesus, giving new meaning and purpose to pain and sickness.
+What the anointing of the sick is and how it unites us to the Passion of Christ is a central aspect of this sacrament.
+The grace of the sacrament allows the sick person to unite more intimately with Christ’s Passion.
+This means that the suffering of the sick is not in vain, but has redemptive value.
+The Catechism points out that “in a certain way they are consecrated to bear fruit by their configuration to the Savior’s redemptive Passion” (Catechism, 1521).
+This union with Christ transforms suffering into a participation in Jesus’ salvific work, giving new meaning and purpose to pain and illness.

 10. Ecclesial grace